BBOXX/nest/README.md

 ## Workflow

-1. Mystic will import all TaskSets from `tasksets/`
+1. Nest will import all TaskSets from `tasksets/`
 2. Run any dependencies e.g. flask webserver for shared data between Locusts.
 3. Using the values in the config file (or 'Get config from sub-tasksets' setting), assign the various weights.
 4. Display weightings that will be used with confirmation prompt (skippable with some commandline argument).